arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

 We changed the distance to 15 cm, but it still goes to the else statement when we have a green or blue obstacle, so I think its most likely a problem with how I wrote the if and elif statements.
 I think I'll do some more research on how to write codes that make the colour sensor detect colour then I'll come back and continue testing this out.

 **Working Towards:**
-- Researching out how to make the colour sensor detect both green and blue
+- Researching how to make the colour sensor detect both green and blue
 - Changing the code to fit my original program plan once I identify and fix the issue (with the colour sensor).
 ---
 ```